scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

-  If you find it tedious to note the line number to set a break point, you can simply raise an exception at the point that you want to inspect and use ipython's `%debug`.
+  If you find it tedious to note the line number to set a break point, you can simply raise an exception at the point that you want to inspect and use IPython's `%debug`.
 Note that in this case you cannot step or continue the execution.

 * **Debugging test failures using nosetests**